SourceDiver42/plyoung.github.io/pages/blox/blox-variables.md

 ### Object Variables

-If a GameOject has the Object Variables component on it you can access and manipulate these variables.
+If a GameObject has the Object Variables component on it you can access and manipulate these variables.
 The `ObjectVariables` component is also derived from `plyVariablesBehaviour` just like `GlobalVariables` and therefore has the same functions.

 - `plyVar FindVariable(string name)`: Returns reference to a plyVar.
 - `SetVarValue(string name, object value)`: Set the value of a variable.